TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Analysis

-\begin{proof} By the uniqueness property of the Graded Agreement, any honest validator~$v_i$ that outputs~$\Lambda$ with grade~$1$ in~$GA_{v-1}$ does not output any log conflicting with~$\Lambda$ with grade~$1$.
+\begin{proof} By the Uniqueness property of the Graded Agreement, any honest validator~$v_i$ that outputs {a log extending}~$\Lambda$ with grade~$1$ in~$GA_{v-1}$ does not output any log conflicting with~$\Lambda$ with grade~$1$.
 This means that the lock $L_{v-1}$ of~$v_i$ extends $\Lambda$.
-Therefore, every honest validator inputs to $GA_v$ a log extending~$L_{v-1}$, and thus also~$\Lambda$.
-Since the honest validators participating in the output phase for grade~$1$ of $GA_{v-1}$ exactly correspond to those that input something to $GA_v$, we can apply the validity property of $GA_v$ and conclude that all honest validators that participate in the output phase for grade~$1$ of~$GA_v$ output $(\Lambda, 1)$.
+Therefore, every honest validator inputs to $GA_v$ a log extending~{$\Lambda$}.
+Since the honest validators participating in the output phase for grade~$1$ of $GA_{v-1}$ exactly correspond to those that input something to $GA_v$, we can apply the Validity property of $GA_v$ and conclude that all honest validators that participate in the output phase for grade~$1$ of~$GA_v$ output $(\Lambda, 1)$.
 By induction, this then holds for all views~$v' \ge v-1$. \end{proof}

-\begin{theorem}[Safety] The protocol implemented in Figure~\ref{fig:tob1} satisfies safety. \end{theorem}
+\begin{theorem}[Safety] The protocol implemented in Figure~\ref{fig:tob1} satisfies Safety. \end{theorem}

 \begin{proof} Suppose an honest validator~$v_i$ decides log $\Lambda$ at time $t_v + 2\Delta$ by outputting $(\Lambda, 2)$ in $GA_{v-1}$.
-By the consistency property of Graded Agreement, any honest validator participating in the output phase for grade~$1$ of $GA_{v-1}$ outputs~$(\Lambda, 1)$.
+By the {Graded Delivery} property, any honest validator participating in the output phase for grade~$1$ of $GA_{v-1}$ outputs~$(\Lambda, 1)$.
 By Lemma~\ref{lem:tob1-induction}, for any $v' \ge v-1$, honest validators participating in the output phase for grade~$1$ of $GA_{v'}$ output $(\Lambda, 1)$.
 Now, suppose that another honest validator~$v_j$ decides a conflicting~$\Lambda'$ and, without loss of generality, let us assume that~$v_j$ does so during view $v'' \ge v$.
-Again, by the consistency property, every honest validator which participates in the output phase of $GA_{v''-1}$ outputs $(\Lambda', 1)$.
-Since $v''-1 \ge v-1$ we have shown that any such validator also outputs $(\Lambda, 1)$, contradicting the uniqueness property of Graded Agreement. \end{proof}
+Again, by the {Graded Delivery} property, every honest validator which participates in the output phase of $GA_{v''-1}$ outputs $(\Lambda', 1)$.
+Since $v''-1 \ge v-1$ we have shown that any such validator also outputs $(\Lambda, 1)$, contradicting the Uniqueness property of Graded Agreement. \end{proof}

-For the following, we define a \emph{good leader for view~$v$} to be a validator in~$H_{t_v} \cap \overline{B_{t_v + \Delta}}$, holding the highest VRF value for view $v$ among validators $H_{t_v} \cup B_{t_v + \Delta}$, i.e., among all validators from which a proposal for view $v$ might be received by time $t_v + \Delta$.
-Note that a good leader always proposes something, since it is in $H_{t_v}$, i.e., honest and awake at the proposal time $t_v$.

 \begin{lemma} Any view has a good leader with probability greater than $\frac{1}{2}$. \end{lemma}